 as a product of two isotropic Gaussian\footnote{While here we aim to approximate the likelihood and the prior with isotropic Gaussian densities, the original EP framework allows to construct approximations from the exponential family, where the isotropic Gaussian family is a special case.} densities

 that approximate the likelihood and the prior densities respectively.
-For the simple factorization in \eqref{eq:posterior}, the EP update rules \cite{Minka_EP} result in the following iterative process
+For the simple factorization as in \eqref{eq:posterior}, the EP update rules \cite{Minka_EP} result in the following iterative process

 where $proj[ \cdot ]$ is the KL projection operator on the family of isotropic Gaussian densities \cite{EP_for_lin_model}.
-Although in general this projection operator can produce a Gaussian density with arbitrary covariance matrix, computing the full covariance matrix might be either impossible or very slow \cite{EP_unmixing_Altmann}.
+Although in general this projection operator can produce a Gaussian density with arbitrary covariance matrix, computing the full covariance matrix might be either impossible or slow \cite{EP_unmixing_Altmann}.
 Therefore we stick to the isotropic Gaussian family.

-The iterative refinement process \eqref{eq:EP_qAB}-\eqref{eq:EP_qBA} is split into two symmetric blocks: Block A and Block B that are associated with the likelihood density $p(y|x)$ and with the prior density $p(x)$ respectively.
-For example, in Block A we update the so-called \textit{tilted densities} $q_A$, which acts as a new approximation to the posterior density \eqref{eq:posterior}, based on the \textit{cavity density} $\qBA(\bx)$ that represents the information sent from Block B to Block A. Next, we compute the new likelihood approximation $\qAB(\bx)$ that is then sent to Block B where the same process repeats.
-Note that due to the chosen projection operator, the update for $q_A$ and $q_B$ corresponds to updating the mean $\mu_{(\cdot)}$ and the variance $v_{(\cdot)}$ of
+The iterative refinement process \eqref{eq:EP_qAB}-\eqref{eq:EP_qBA} is split into two symmetric blocks: Block A and Block B that are associated with the likelihood density $p(\by|\bx)$ and with the prior density $p(\bx)$ respectively.
+For example, in Block A we update the so-called \textit{tilted density} $q_A$, which acts as a new approximation to the posterior density \eqref{eq:posterior}, based on the \textit{cavity density} $\qBA(\bx)$ that represents the information sent from Block B to Block A. Next, we compute the new cavity density $\qAB(\bx)$ that acts as a likelihood approximation and is sent to Block B where the same process repeats.